 Bottom row: I was talented and could have made a career for myself but I sacrificed my own needs and desire for the person I love.
 Now I often look to the past and think ‘What if…’.
 (Queen of Cups grieving past choices)

 Top row: By being generous with myself and my gifts I have generated abundance for myself and now I’m looking at future investment possibilities.
 (Successful female client facing the future)

 Bottom row: Even though this project is extremely stressful, I’m determined to finish it because I can see future benefits clearly.
 (10 of Wands and Ace of Pentacles both facing the future/right)

-Try this exercise for yourself by pulling three cards randomly and allow the directional element of the reading guide your interpretation.
+Try this exercise for yourself by pulling three cards randomly and allowing the directional element of the reading to guide your interpretation.
 As previously noted, this will not always be the case for every three-card draw you make, or indeed for other layouts.
 This exercise is merely intended to help you start using directions when your intuition nudges you in that direction (pun not intended).